allthingsembedded/allthingsembedded.github.io/content/post/bare-metal-register-access-api.md

   - Accessing individual bits in the register can be complicated (requiring building masks and performing bitwise operations manually).
   - Easy to forget the `volatile` qualifier when declaring the pointer.
 Normally this isn't such a problem for people that have been bitten by `volatile` access before, but otherwise it is bound to happen.
   - There is no real type safety.
 We can write anything into any register, even if the peripherals don't match.
   - Basically no abstraction over the bare register concept.
-  - Pretty close to writing assembly at this point.
+It is pretty close to writing assembly at this point.
   - Difficult to unit test any code on non-target platforms.
 Mocking register accesses is not possible with this model.

 Given all the drawbacks in the previous list, it seems clear that we should really look for a safer register access abstraction that tries to improve our concerns in the list of disadvantages.
 Let's examine different approaches.